skuzzle/TinyPlugz/README.md

 ## Plugin HowTo
 A TinyPlugz plugin is no more than a single jar file containing custom code to extend your application.
-In order for your application to be extandable, it should specify interfaces that can be implemented as services by your plugins.
+In order for your application to be extendable, it should specify interfaces that can be implemented as services by your plugins.

 ### Plugin Manifest